gegian22/latin102portfolio21/translation3.md

  Masculine, accusative, singular, 1.

 4. Explain the construction of the verbal unit flumine admisso.
-It is a participle
+It is a participle and it is in the ablative because it is introducing a verbal idea.
+This is called the ablative absolute.

 5. What are the gender, number, case, and antecedent of qui?
-Masculine, nominative, pluarl, and the antecdent are the four hourses.
+Masculine, nominative, pluarl, and the antecedent are the four hourses.

 6. What Latin verb form has to be understood in the clause that runs from equorum to Dinus?
 Nomina could be used as a noun but it could also be a verb in the imperfect.
 Since it is refering to what the horses were named, it is in the imperfect.